Frequently Asked Questions

 Each clinical partner has set its own deadline for requiring individuals to complete the vaccination(s).
 Some agencies may also require a two-week waiting period after the second dose as part of their timeline.

-8. What is the deadline for receiving the full course of a COVID-19 vaccination for Fall Semester?
+9. What is the deadline for receiving the full course of a COVID-19 vaccination?

 Absent an exemption from the placement site’s requirement, failure to meet your placement site’s deadline may cause a delay in the start of your clinical rotation and thus may hinder your ability to complete the course this fall.
 Students seeking approved medical or religious exemptions must submit a request to their placement site.